Why The Barter System Is The Best Thing Since Sliced Bread

 - Barter System is not instant.
 To exchange goods, both parties must be present simultaneously and place, and it requires upfront planning.
 Furthermore, instead of a payments system based on barter, a payments system based on money is more efficient because of quick transactions.

-We can go at length to explain, but It’s up to you now to look into whether the problems of the barter system outweigh the advantages or otherwise.
+We can go at length to explain, but It’s up to you now to look into whether the problems of barter system outweigh the advantages or otherwise.

 Limitations Of Barter System